 Examples of routines that can help make your life simpler and your home easier to manage

-Dishes – once you’ve eaten your meal or snack, get into the habit of washing the dishes, glasses and cutlery then and there.
+Dishes – Once you’ve eaten your meal or snack, get into the habit of washing the dishes, glasses and cutlery then and there.
 It will take 5-10 minutes instead of piling it all up in the sink throughout the day for you to do in the evening.
 There are plenty of things that you can do in the evening instead of washing up!
-If you have a dishwasher then perhaps do what I do – load it all up during the day after every meal, switch it on to run during the night and unload it first thing in the morning.
+If you have a dishwasher then perhaps do what I do – load it all up during the day after every meal, switch it on to finish before you go to bed and unload it first thing in the morning.

 Wipe down the bathroom – Get into the habit of wiping down the bathroom surfaces whenever you walk past the bathroom.
 That way it will always be presentable, without smears of toothpaste, soap and worse, should a guest arrive by surprise.